Tetanus is a serious disease that’s caused by the bacterium Clostridium tetani (C. tetani).

 Pain, redness, or swelling at the injection site

 Pain at the injection site is one of the most common side effects from receiving the tetanus vaccine.
-According to the CDC, it occurs in 2 in 3 adults that receive the Tdap vaccine.
+According to the CDC, it occurs in that receive the Tdap vaccine.
 This should subside in a few days.

 If pain or swelling is causing you discomfort, you can take an over-the-counter (OTC) pain medication such as ibuprofen (Advil) to help.